A selection of charts, graphs, or maps from Brookings experts’ recent research on aspects of the 2018 midterm elections.

 “In the 2018 elections, women played a bigger role than they have in any other election in American history,” Elaine Kamarck writes in new analysis of women candidates for office this year.
 She observes that 255 women from the two major parties ran for office, and a total of 106 have won (as of Nov.
 7).

 Kamarck offers data on the number of candidates that prominent political figures—Donald Trump, Mike Pence, Barack Obama, Joe Biden, and Bernie Sanders—endorsed and campaigned for, and how many of those candidates won.
-The candidates endorsed by President Trump had the lowest win rate (28 percent), but nearly three of five candidates Trump campaigned for won.
+Fifty-five percent of the candidates endorsed by President Trump won, and nearly two-thirds (64 percent) of candidates he campaigned for won.
 Yet, as Kamarck notes, the president endorsed and campaigned only in highly-Republican districts.
 “Consistent with his behavior since being elected,” she writes, “Trump made no effort to convert voters in this election, mostly playing to his base.”

 Democrats gained among whites across gender, AGE, and education lines